Notification close image

 delete image

-What is Impact Cost in Trading?
+What is the Impact Cost in Trading?

-Understanding Impact Cost In Trading
+Understanding Impact Cost in Trading

 How to Calculate Impact Cost?

-Impact cost is calculated using this formula:
+Impact cost is calculated using the following formula:

 Impact Cost = (Actual Buy/Sell Price – Ideal Price) ÷ Ideal Price × 100